The-Academic-Observatory/observatory-platform/docs/deploy_terraform.md

   disk_type: pd-standard # the disk type for the virtual machine
   create: false # determines whether virtual machine is created or destroyed

+# Elasticsearch
+elasticsearch:
+  host: https://address.region.gcp.cloud.es.io:port <-- # the address of the elasticsearch host
+  api_key: API_KEY <-- # the api key of the elasticsearch account

+# API settings
+api:
+  domain_name: api.observatory.academy <-- # the custom domain name for the API, used for the google cloud endpoints service
+  subdomain: project_id # can be either 'project_id' or 'environment', used to determine a prefix for the domain_name

 # User defined Apache Airflow variables:
 # airflow_variables:
 #   my_variable_name: my-variable-value